-Classified Title: Administrative Program Coordinator Working Title: Administrative Program Coordinator Role/Level/Range: ATP/03/PC Starting Salary Range: $50,700-69,780 (commensurate with experience) Employee group: Full Time Schedule: Monday through Friday Exempt Status: Exempt Location: 05-MD:School of Public Health Department name: 60004110-Health Policy & Management -IHSP Personnel area: School of Public Health
+Classified Title: Administrative Program Coordinator Working Title: Administrative Program Coordinator Role/Level/Range: ATP/03/PC Starting Salary Range: $50,700 - $69,780 / Commensurate with Experience Employee group: Full Time Schedule: Monday - Friday, 37.50 hrs per week Exempt Status: Exempt Location: 05-MD:School of Public Health Department name: 60004111-Health Policy & Management -Lipitz Personnel area: School of Public Health

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at [email protected].
 For TTY users, call via Maryland Relay or dial 711.